 The HDMI Video Selection System in your coach is also featured with Infrared Emitters (connected to both Accessory Connection Cables), which are used to extend the remote control from all TV's in the coach to either Satellite 1 or Satellite 2.
-Install in front of receiver for proper operation.
+Install Infrared Emitter by removing the protective cover from adhesive and place directly in front of the I.E. Receiver on the component.